-M3G stands for “Metadata Management and distribution system for Multiple GNSS Networks”.
+M3G stands for “Metadata Management and distribution system for Multiple GNSS networks”.
 It is a software developed by the Royal Observatory of Belgium (ROB).
-ROB runs M3G on https://gnss-metadata.eu/ where registered agencies can upload, validate, and distribute GNSS station metadata.
-The GNSS station metadata comprise IGS-style site log files, but also information about local networks, DOI, nominal data submissions, etc...
-M3G has been developed primarily to serve the EPOS, EPN, and EPN densification GNSS networks.
+Registered agencies can upload, validate, and distribute GNSS station metadata via the M3G website.
+The GNSS station metadata comprise IGS-style site log files, but also information about local networks, DOI, nominal data submissions, etc. M3G has been developed primarily to serve the EPOS, EPN, and EPN densification GNSS networks.

-If the submitted metadata is part of the metadata in the site log, then
+If the submitted metadata is part of the metadata present in the site log, then:

 - the updated site log of EPN or EPN densification stations will automatically flow to the EPN Central Bureau.
-It will take up to 15 minutes for the updated site log to show up at the EPN Central Bureau.
+It will take up to 15 minutes for the updated site log to show up at the EPN Central Bureau web and ftp site.

 - the updated site log of EPOS stations will automatically flow to the EPOS GNSS Data Gateway.

-All agencies responsible for maintaining GNSS station metadata of EPN, EPOS, or EPN densification stations have a login account for M3G.
-M3G calls them the “Registered Agencies”.
-Each registered agency has one unique login/password.
-The registered agency that maintains the metadata does not necessarily have to be the station owner.
-If both are different agencies, then it is expected that the station owner has formally agreed that the registered agency maintains its station metadata in M3G.
-For EPN or EPN densification stations, we do not need to see this agreement.
-However, for EPOS stations, we need that the data owner indicates who is maintaining the station metadata in M3G.
-This information is provided by the data owner through the EPOS-GNSS data supplier letter.
+All agencies acting as Operational Centre and maintaining GNSS station metadata of EPN, EPOS, or EPN densification stations have a login account for M3G.
+Each of these agencies (“Registered Agencies”) has a unique login/password.
+If the registered agency maintaining the metadata is not the same as the station owner, then the station owner has to formally agree that the registered agency maintains its station metadata in M3G.
+For EPN or EPN densification stations, one does not need to provide M3G with he agreement.
+However, for EPOS stations, the data owner has to provide information on who is maintaining the metadata in M3G by submitting the EPOS-GNSS data supplier letter.

-After pushing the "Reset Password" button, all the contacts set up in the User agency will get an receive an email to reset the password of your agency.
-If you are not receiving this email, then this can be due to your spam filter or because you are not listed in M3G as one of the agency contacts (and consequently do not have permission to reset the password).
-In this case, you need to contact one of your colleagues who is included in the contact list, ask him/her to reset the password, log in to M3G, and add you to the list of agency contacts.
+This might be due to your spam filter or because you are not listed in M3G as one of the contacts in your agency.
+In the latter case, you need to contact one of your colleagues included in the contact list to ask him/her to reset the password, log in to M3G, and add you to the agency contacts.

 - Login to M3G

-- Go to the agency-specific section and click on "Add station(s)"
+- Go to the agency-specific tab (top right in the menu bar) and click on "New station"

-- Follow the on-line help (by clicking on ? in the title of the page)
+- Follow the on-line help (by clicking on the “?” next to the title of the page)

-- the network to which you want to propose the station (EPN, EPN densification, or EPOS network)
+- Network to which you want to propose the station (EPN, EPN densification, or EPOS network)

-- the RINEX data types that you will provide.
-At the moment, it is mandatory to provide at least RINEX 2 data
+- RINEX data types: at present, for EPN and EPOS stations, it is mandatory to provide at least RINEX 2 or RINEX 3 data

-A registered agency can define local or national networks in M3G, using the the “Managed Networks” section in the agency-specific section, available after login.
-When defining a new network, you need to provide the following information: Mandatory:
+While international and virtual networks can only be setup by the M3G administrator, a registered agency can define local or national networks in M3G, using the “Managed networks” menu in the agency-specific tab (top right in the menu bar), available after login.
+When defining a new network, the following information is mandatory:

-- the network abbreviation (must be unique throughout M3G)
+- network abbreviation (must be unique throughout M3G)

-- the name of the agency that is responsible to include stations in the network (with a primary and secondary contact).
-The agency name is selected from a list of agencies that the user has set up already set up in M3G.
-This can be the user agency or another agency that has been defined as associated agency.
+- name of the agency that is responsible to include stations in the network (with a primary and secondary contact).
+The agency name is selected from a list of agencies that the user has set up already set up in M3.
+This can be your own agency or another agency that has been defined as associated third-party agency.

 - the DOI associated with the network